plancoo/Exam-SC-900-Study-Notes/3_Describe the capabilities of Microsoft security solutions.md

 The cards fall into these categories:

-   -Identities- Monitor the identities in your organization and keep track of suspicious or risky behaviors.
+   -**Identities**- Monitor the identities in your organization and keep track of suspicious or risky behaviors.
-   -Data - Help track user activity that could lead to unauthorized data disclosure.
+   -**Data** - Help track user activity that could lead to unauthorized data disclosure.
-   -Devices - Get up-to-date information on alerts, breach activity, and other threats on your devices.
+   -**Devices** - Get up-to-date information on alerts, breach activity, and other threats on your devices.
-   -Apps - Gain insight into how cloud apps are being used in your organization.
+   -**Apps** - Gain insight into how cloud apps are being used in your organization.

 ![Diander.](https://learn.microsoft.com/en-us/training/wwl-sci/describe-threat-protection-with-microsoft-365-defender/media/2-defender-portal-expanded.png#lightbox)